Mediabank uses workflows to optimize back- and front-end services.

 - User: Selects the media content destined for publishing

 - Stitch the clips (if required)

-- Transcode asset to correct format(s) required by the publishing site
+- Transcode assets to the correct format(s) required by the publishing site

 - M-box: Ask if you wish to add additional media content